1857 Atlantic hurricane season: Hurricane Three

 Based on reports bark Aeronaut and the schooner Alabama indicating a severe gale, Partagas and Diaz identified a Category 1 hurricane about 405 miles (650 km) east of Charleston, South Carolina between September 22 and September 26.
 Sustained wind speeds of 80 mph (130 km/h) were observed.
 No evidence was found for a storm track so the hurricane was assigned a stationary position, at latitude 32.5°N, 3.5°W. Among the ships which encountered the hurricane was the brig Jerome Knight, which sprung a leak and sunk on the night of September 22.
+Chenoweth considered this system to be an extratropical cyclone, instead attributing the strong winds due to a pressure gradient between a strong high-pressure system and the fourth system, which was then moving across the Caribbean Sea.

 Hurricane Four

 The final tropical cyclone was first observed at 0000 UTC on September 24, while located about 420 mi east of Guadeloupe.
 Initially a tropical storm, it strengthened slightly before crossing the Leeward Islands on September 25.
 In Guadeloupe, several ships at the port in Basseterre were swept out to sea.
 Continuing eastward, the storm soon entered the Caribbean Sea.
 Early on September 26, the system strengthened into a hurricane.
 By September 28, it was west of the Cayman Islands and had reached Category 2 strength.
 The storm weakened to a tropical storm after passing Cancún early on September 29 and impacted the Gulf coastline, near the United States–Mexico border, at that strength the next day before dissipating.
 At Port Isabel, Texas, several hundred homes were swept away, and several towns near the mouth of the Rio Grande also sustained damage.